iFR-ACSO/Clarabel.m/README.md

 1. Clone Clarabel.cpp repository, install according to description (get submodules, get compiler,...) and build the project to get libraries.
 2. Put libraries in same folder, where make_clarabel.m lies
 3. Execute make_clarabel.m to generate the mex file
-4. After mex file is generated, that the clarabel_c.dll lies in the same folder as the mex function
+4. After mex file is generated, the clarabel_c.dll must lie in the same folder as the mex function